Every holiday season, all feline parents think about how to keep their cats away from the Christmas tree.

-- You can wrap the aluminum foil to the tree trunk as well.
+- You can wrap the aluminum foil around the tree trunk as well.
 Cats hate the crinkling sound of aluminum foil, so when stepped on, it will give your cat the willies!

 - If all that doesn’t stop the little rascals, consider a roadblock!
-Put obstacles in your feline’s way to make it hard for them to go near it.
+Put obstacles in your feline’s way to make it hard for them to go near them.

 - You can also use a scat mat and place it near the tree.
-It will give your feline friend a safe warning, of course, if they are not hyper allergic to static electricity.
+It will give your feline friend a safe warning, of course, if they are not hypersensitive to static electricity.

-For the most part, you adore your Christmas tree and the accessories you put on there, so you want them to be cat-proof.
+For the most part, you adore your Christmas tree and the accessories you put on it, so you want them to be cat-proof.

-In addition to that, try using pine cones which come with strings to tie with the tree limbs.
+In addition to that, try using pine cones, which come with strings to tie to the tree limbs.

-Pour a few drops of lavender or orange oil, hang them on the beloved tree for your cat to hate it, so they leave your precious ornaments and gifts alone.
+Pour a few drops of lavender or orange oil and hang them on the beloved tree for your cat to hate, so they leave your precious ornaments and gifts alone.